 - Instant Pot Mango Chicken Curry: Chicken, mango and veggies prepared in a luxuriously creamy sauce of coconut milk and umami-packed red curry paste.

-- Mango Salsa: An easy-to-customize 10-minute recipe that's a delicious combination of sweet mangoes, crunchy peppers and onions, and fresh lime juice.
+- Mango Salsa is an easy-to-customize 10-minute recipe that combines sweet mangoes, crunchy peppers and onions, and fresh lime juice.

 📖 Recipe